Best Xbox Series X headsets 2023: treat your ears to high-quality gaming audio

 What makes the Nacon RIG 800 Pro HX so comfortable, though, is that they weigh in at just 290 grams and the clamping force is negligible.
 You can also adjust the fit to your liking by adjusting where the earcups sit, which are large enough that they won’t pinch your ears.

-The Nacon RIG 800 HX headset makes this list because they also sound fantastic, have a great microphone and boasts excellent battery life.
+The Nacon RIG 800 HX headset makes this list because they also sound fantastic, has a great microphone and boasts excellent battery life.
 What’s more, they work on Xbox consoles and PC, which makes the $149.99 price tag a little more palatable.

 Read my full Nacon RIG 800 Pro HX review for more.

-I test every Xbox Series X headset that comes into my possession by hooking them up to Microsoft’s flagship console and a PC if supported.
+I test every Xbox headset that comes into my possession by hooking them up to Microsoft’s flagship console and a PC if supported.
 I also test out the Bluetooth functionality using my iPhone 13 Pro – again, if the headset supports it.

 In terms of spatial audio preference, I primarily play using Dolby Atmos.
 I prefer the Game ‘Performance’ preset as it provides the best positional audio available, but I also test out some headsets using DTS: Headphone X, which often comes to life using more open-back headphones that offer a wider soundstage.